AI4Bharat/indicnlp.ai4bharat.org/content/pages/indicwav2vec.md

 #### Pretraing Data

-The pretraining data used for training IndicWav2Vec can be found [here]()
+The pretraining data used for training IndicWav2Vec can be found [here](https://storage.googleapis.com/indicwav2vec-public/pretraining-data/pret_urls.tar)

-The language wise subsets can be found in the table
+The language-wise subsets can be found in the table

 | Language  |      Url     | Language |      Url     |
 |-----------|:------------:|----------|:------------:|